lil-cosine/Cryptography/README.md

   * caesar.py - encrypts a message using the Caesar Shift cipher.

   * decaesar.py - decrypts a message using the Caesar Shift cipher.

+  * affine.py - encodes a message using the Affine Cipher.

+  * deaffine.py - decodes a message using the Affine Cipher.